stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You place a curse on a creature that makes your attacks more impactful.*

 Target one creature you can see within range.
-Until the spell ends, you deal an extra 1d6 profane damage to the target whenever you hit it with an melee or ranged attack.
-Also, choose one ability when you cast the spell.
-The target has -1d on ability checks made with the chosen ability.
+Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with an melee or ranged attack; damage type is determined by choice of patron.
+Also, choose one attribute when you cast the spell.
+The target has -1d on skill checks made with the chosen attribute.

-If the target drops to 0 Stamina before this spell ends, you can use an Action on a subsequent turn of yours to curse a new creature.
+If the target drops to 0 Stamina before this spell ends, you can use an action on a subsequent turn of yours to curse a new creature.

 A [Remove Curse]() cast on the target ends this spell early.